Basic information about UNESCO

 The Preamble of the Constitution states that international suspicion and mistrust, disagreements and conflicts have arised from mutual misunderstanding of peoples and that it was, inter alia, the denial of the democratic ideal, equality and of respect for human beings that made it possible for the World War II to occur.
 That is the reason why it is important to build peace, to spread culture and to ensure and promote education worldwide.

 In 1942, the governments of European countries met in Great Britain with the aim to reconstruct the educational system.
 A conference that influenced the establishment of UNESCO began on the 1st of November 1945.
 It was attended by the representatives of forty countries.
 Their main goal was to create an international organization which would prevent from another potential world war.
-On the 16th November 1945, the UNESCO Constitution was signed by 37 countries.
+On the 16th November 1945, the UNESCO Constitution was signed.
 Hence, the United Nations Educational, Scientific and Cultural Organization was established.
 The Convention came into force in 1946, after it was accepted by twenty of its signatory states.

 1. Great Britain